Tom-Sloan/WorldSystem/frame_processor/IMPLEMENTATION_v3.md

     # RabbitMQ & exchanges
     await setup_amqp()

-    # Start RTSP server
+    # Start FFmpeg to push to MediaMTX
     if not start_rtsp_server():
-        logger.warning("RTSP server failed to start, video streaming will not work")
+        logger.warning("FFmpeg failed to start, video streaming will not work")

     # background tasks we need to cancel on shutdown
     bg_tasks = [